Wolfgang Stefan Schwaiger

 - The Magic Flute Papageno

-- Le Nozze di Figaro Conte Almaviva
+- Le nozze di Figaro Conte Almaviva

 - Don Giovanni Don Giovanni